nsdvw/Memtext/README.md

 1. Copy and paste a fragment of the text you want to translate.
 One or two pages will be a comfortable volume to work with.
 Maximum length is limited by 64kb.
 1. Format the text in wysiwig, if you want.
 Tags listed in 'purifier' config section are acceptable.
-By default: p, headers, em and strong elements allowed.
+By default: `p`, `headers`, `em` and `strong` elements allowed.
-1. After submitting, you may watch the vocabulary attached to the text and ignore garbage like short words, or words you already know.
-And finally you can examine your language skills by repeating the words in test form.
+1. And finally you can examine your language skills by repeating the words in test form.

 System requirements
 -------------------
 1. Php ^5.4
 1. Mysql ^5.5
 1. Webserver apache/nginx with mod_rewrite tool
+1. sphinxsearch ^2.0

 How to install
 --------------